the-united-nations-2025/reddit-world-mirror/RedditWorldMirror.md

 **Observations**:

 * The PCA plot is less representative with no clear visual cluster of nodes.
-* On the other hand, the T-SNE plot clearly shows clusters, corresponding to each cluster theme we found.
+* On the other hand, the T-SNE plot clearly shows clusters, corresponding to each cluster theme you found.
 It is important to note that the classification isn't perfect but shows interesting informations still.

 #### 2.3 Cluster negative and positive comments evolution analysis
-Now that we have our clusters, we can analyze the **trend evolution of negative or positive posts** for a given topic.
+Now that you have your clusters, you can analyze the **trend evolution of negative or positive posts** for a given topic.

-This could be usefull if we want to identify a **significant event** related to a given topic (for example: a major politic event at time t might lead to a significant increase in the trend of the politic cluster.)
+This could be useful if you want to identify a **significant event** related to a given topic (for example: a major politic event at time t might lead to a significant increase in the trend of the politic cluster.)

 But what is a **significant increase** ?

-We followed two methods:
+You followed two methods:
 <details>
   <summary><b>1.
 Rolling Average</b></summary>
   <div style="margin-top: 10px;">